PLP-MERN-Stack-Development/mongodb-data-layer-fundamentals-and-advanced-techniques-Simon-Ruto/README.md

   - Added books collection

-CRUD Operations
+-CRUD Operations

-Inserted book documents using Node.js (insert_books.js)
+  -Inserted book documents using Node.js (insert_books.js)

-Queried, updated, and deleted books using mongosh (queries.js)
+  -Queried, updated, and deleted books using mongosh (queries.js)

-Aggregation Pipelines
+-Aggregation Pipelines

-Average book price by genre
+  -Average book price by genre

-Author with the most books
+  -Author with the most books

-Group books by publication decade and count totals
+  -Group books by publication decade and count totals

-Screenshots
+-Screenshots

-collection_image.png → database collections
+  -collection_image.png → database collections

-sample_data.png → populated book documents
+  -sample_data.png → populated book documents

 ▶️ How to Use

-Clone or download this repository.
+1.Clone or download this repository.

-Install Node.js dependencies (npm install).
+2.Install Node.js dependencies (`npm install`).

-Start MongoDB locally and ensure Compass is connected to mongodb://localhost:27017.
+3.Start MongoDB locally and ensure Compass is connected to `mongodb://localhost:27017`.

-Run insert_books.js to populate the database.
+4.Run `insert_books.js` to populate the database.

-Open queries.js in mongosh to run queries.
+5.Open `queries.js` in *mongosh* to run queries.

-Check results in Compass or via terminal.
+6.Check results in *Compass* or via terminal.

 📖 Learning Outcomes

-Learned to integrate MongoDB with Node.js.
+  -Learned to integrate MongoDB with Node.js.

-Used mongosh for raw queries.
+  -Used mongosh for raw queries.

-Documented all queries in queries.js.
+  -Documented all queries in queries.js.

-Visualized collections using Compass.
+  -Visualized collections using Compass.

-Gained experience with npm project setup.
+  -Gained experience with npm project setup.